Allobroges: Etymology

 The ethnonym Allobroges is a Latinized form of the Gaulish *Allobrogis (sing.
 Allobrox), which literally means 'those from another country' or 'those from the other frontier', that is to say the 'foreigners' or the 'exiled'.
 The personal names Allo-brogicus and Allo-broxus are related; they all stem from the Celtic root allo- ('other, second') attached to brogi- ('territory, region, march').
 This may give further evidence of the relatively recent coming of the Allobroges in the region.
 Their name can indeed be contrasted with that of the Nitio-broges ('indigenous'), who lived further southwest on the middle Garonne river.

 The Gaulish *Allobrogis is cognate with the Welsh allfro ('foreigner, exiled') – both stemming from the Celtic compound *allo-mrogis –, and with the Germanic alja-markiz ('the foreigner'), found in an inscription from Karstad, which may indicate a Celtic-Germanic correspondence of the term.

 A mountain in the Mont Blanc massif is still called Pointe Allobrogia, which could be the remnant of an ancient territorial claim made by the Gallic people.

 Geography

 Territory

 Territory of the Allobroges during the Roman period (dark green).

-The territory of the Allobroges, which is known as Allobrogia, stretched between the Isère and the Rhône rivers, the Lacus Lemannus (Lake Geneva) and the Alps.
+The territory of the Allobroges stretched between the Isère and the Rhône rivers, the Lacus Lemannus (Lake Geneva) and the Alps.
 By the mid-1st century BC, they also possessed a piece of land north of the Rhône river, between modern Lyon and Geneva, whose later status remains uncertain.
 During the Roman period, the civitas Viennensium covered an area of around 13,000 km^{2}, one of the largest in Gaul.

-The Allobroges lived east of the Segusiavi and the Vellavi, south of the Ambarri and Sequani, north of the Segovellauni, Vertamocorii, Vocontii, Tricorii, Ucennii, Graioceli and Ceutrones, and southwest of the Helvetii and Veragri.
+The Barrington Atlas locates their territory east of the Segusiavi and the Vellavi, south of the Ambarri and Sequani, north of the Segovellauni, Vertamocorii, Vocontii, Tricorii, Ucennii, Graioceli and Ceutrones, and southwest of the Helvetii and Veragri.